AbdullahAskin/AGSOZ/README.md

 <!-- BUILT WITH -->
 ## Built With

-Zombie Runner was built using the following technologies and tools:
+AGSOZ was built using the following technologies and tools:

 - Unity3d
 - C# for logic and mechanics